pureconfig/pureconfig/docs/src/main/tut/docs/error-handling.md

 ## {{page.title}}

-PureConfig features a rich error model used in reading operations.
+PureConfig features a rich error model used on reading operations.
 Most PureConfig methods that read Scala types from configurations return an `Either[ConfigReaderFailures, A]`, with `A` being the type of a successful result and `ConfigReaderFailures` being a non-empty list of errors that caused the reading operation to fail.